sakshamsharma-code/BMI-Calculator/README.md

 ---

 # 🙌 Acknowledgments
-Created with guidance from Upflairs Pvt Ltd as a part of learning Python OOP concepts.
+Created using Python and OOP concepts as a part of learning Data Science

 ---